TomLav/ncmaps/README.md

 This bug is the reason why we do not support additional colormaps (e.g. `cmasher`).

 2. `ncview` offers a way to enable, disable, and re-order the colormaps (see button `Opts`).
 The configuration is saved into the
 `.ncviewrc` file in your HOME.
-The `.ncviewrc` file we provide in this package 1) disables all the "legacy" colormaps of `ncview` and
+The `.ncviewrc` file we provide in this package a) disables all the "legacy" colormaps of `ncview` and
-2) orders the colormaps by name (alphabetic).
+b) orders the colormaps by name (alphabetic).
 Using our `.ncvirewc` file will overwrite your own preferences.
 You can start from our
 `.ncvirewc` file and further customize your colormaps.

 ![The Opts interface in ncview](images/ncview_opt.png)

 ## Authors
-Thomas Lavergne, Norwegian Meteorological Institute Sam Hatfield,  European Centre for Medium-Range Weather Forecasts
+Thomas Lavergne, Norwegian Meteorological Institute

+Sam Hatfield,  European Centre for Medium-Range Weather Forecasts

 (ncmaps expands https://github.com/samhatfield/ncview-scientific-colour-maps)